-If you want to try making your own, here is a recipe for lotus seed mooncakes.
+If you want to try making your own, here's a recipe for lotus seed mooncakes.

-Other popular food eaten during the Mid-Autumn festival includes seasonal food like crabs and round food like pumpkins and watermelons.
+Other popular food eaten during the Mid-Autumn festival includes seasonal food like crabs, and pumpkins and watermelons because they're round.

 For more information on the food eaten during Mid-Autumn Festival, and why it’s significant, check out this video.